AniketDey06/Random-Quotes/README.md

 - 🔄 "New Quote" button to fetch another quote.
 - 📋 Copy to clipboard button.
 Copies the quote in to your clipboard.
 - 🐦 Share on Twitter(X) button.
 It takes the quote directly to the Twitter post just have to hit post.
 - 🌄 Sets a Random background image behind the quote.
-It works on page refresh.
-It takes 2-3s to load.
+It takes 2-3s to load the image.
 - 📥 Export feature to save the quote as an image.
 - 📲 Fully functional and visually consistent across mobile and desktop devices.